 I came from a culture where females were supposed to be weak and submissive.
 Not only that, but appearances counted for everything, so discrimination based on looks was quite severe.
-Being short and overweight, I grew up constantly being told by others, especially my five siblings, who were up to 20 years older than me, that I wasn’t smart enough, that I was useless and stupid, and that I would never amount to anything.
+Being short and overweight, I grew up constantly being told by others, especially my five siblings, who were up to 20 years older than me, that I wasn’t smart enough, that I was useless, and that I probably wouldn’t ever amount to much.

 There were times that I was so depressed that when I was in Grade 3, I actually considered taking my own life with a kitchen knife.
 Fortunately I decided against it in the end, because I knew it would make my mother too sad.
 Even to this day when I feel down I think about that moment and it seems like it was yesterday.

 My mother was very supportive of me but she worried about me a lot too.
 She knew that I would always have to struggle for opportunities in my career, relationships, happiness and success because of the discrimination against me.